 - When a family needs to spend time together to support each other during or after a crisis, e.g. bereavement.

-- Parents who are subject to a strict and un-negotiable holiday rota - evidence will need to be provided on headed paper.
+- Parents who are subject to a strict and un-negotiable holiday rota - evidence must be provided on employers headed paper.

 Requests for holidays for the following reasons will not be authorised:

 - Cheaper cost of holiday or availability of the desired accommodation.

 - Poor weather experienced in school holiday periods.